bradleyhop/d3-choropleth/README.md

 ## Integrated Testing Suite

-freeCodeCamp offers a script that will test each User Story point.
-To test, select the testing component, choose 'D3 Heat Map' from the drop-down menu, and hit 'Run Tests'.
-Select the 'Tests' button to see details of test.
+freeCodeCamp.org offers a script that will test each User Story point.
+To test, select the testing component (the green three-line-hamburger icon in the upper left corner), choose 'D3 Choropleth Map' from the drop-down menu, and hit 'Run Tests'.
+Select the 'Tests' button after the script is finished to see details of test.